DataSF/draft-publishing-standards/formats/location-addresses.md

 * Please review the address elements below and when they apply to your data, use the individual element guidance for consistency and quality
 * Following are the address elements and some brief notes on formats

+## Address formats

+Well formed addresses are actually arrangements of simpler address elements.
+In practice, addresses may show up in a tabular dataset as a single string, but they may also be split into sub-elements.
+What matters most is whether or not the address in its complete form is valid.

+As illustration we'll highlight some examples of "bad" and "good" addresses.

+### Bad addresses

+*

+### Good addresses

 ## Address elements

 Below are some common elements of an address \(but not all\)